aroraayush/system_design/README.md

 * h) [Scaling out or up]  (http://highscalability.com/blog/2014/5/12/4-architecture-issues-when-scaling-web-applications-bottlene.html)
 * i) Check with the interviewer is there any other special case he is looking to solve?
 Also, it really helps if you know about the company you are interviewing with, what its architecture is, what will the interviewer have more interest in based on the company and what he works on?

+## <a name='howtoans'> How to answer in interviews </a>

+* I found [hiredintech](http://www.hiredintech.com/system-design) videos an excellent place to start with.
+The way how to approach a design question as given in the link is really useful.
+It goes into how we start with clearing the use-cases of the system, then thinking in the abstract manner of the various component and the interactions.
+Think about the bottlenecks of the system and what is more critical for your system (eg latency vs reliability vs uptime etc) Address those giving the tradeoff of your approach.

+* [system design in crack the coding interview](http://www.flipkart.com/cracking-coding-interview-150-programming-questions-solutions-english-5th/p/itmdz4pvzbhcv6uv): good approach on how to begin attacking a problem by first solving for a small usecase then expanding the system.

+* The best way to prepare for such questions is do mock interviews, pick any topic (given below) try to come up with a design and then go and see how and why it is designed in that manner.
+There is absolutely no alternative to practice!!
+Whiteboarding a system design question is similar to actually writing code and testing it!
+Just reading will only take you so far.

 ## Objective
 *Learning about and implementing large-scale distributed system is not easy.
 I do not want to give the impression that it's something that can be learnt in a month.*